Is Boudreau and Associates calling you? Here's what you need to know

 Richard J. Boudreau & Associates, LLC is a law firm with offices in Salem, NH and Woburn, MA.
 It was established in 2001 and employs a staff of approximately 192.
 A search of the PACER (Public Access to Court Electronic Records) website indicates that Richard J. Boudreau & Associates, LLC has been sued frequently for allegedly disregarding FDCPA guidelines while collecting debts from consumers.

-According to PACER**, when Daniel Connelly, a Massachusetts resident, incurred a debt of approximately $9,000 and the account became delinquent, it was assigned to Richard J. Boudreau & Associates, LLC for collection.
-According to the complaint that Mr. Connelly filed with the United States District Court in 2010, Boudreau representatives called him several times a week in an attempt to collect the debt.
-They also allegedly used rude and abusive language, threatened to take him to court, and discussed the debt with uninvolved third parties, and failed to send Mr. Connelly the required 30-Day Validation Notice.
+According to PACER**, when a Massachusetts consumer incurred a debt of approximately $9,000 and the account became delinquent, it was assigned to Richard J. Boudreau & Associates, LLC for collection.
+According to the complaint that the consumer filed with the United States District Court in 2010, Boudreau representatives called him several times a week in an attempt to collect the debt.
+They also allegedly used rude and abusive language, threatened to take him to court, and discussed the debt with uninvolved third parties, and failed to send the consumer the required 30-Day Validation Notice.

 The complaint accused Richard J. Boudreau & Associates, LLC of the following FDCPA violations: